 (a) All training bookings must be made online via our Site.

 (b) Cancellations will only be accepted for individual online bookings if at least 2 business days' notice has been provided.
 In such cases all fees will be refunded, otherwise payment will be charged in full.
 The 2 week notice period does not apply to rescheduled bookings, the cancellation period will be 2 weeks prior to the original training date only.

 (d) You will be allowed to rebook your course once free of charge, provided you have given at least 2 business days' notice (see clause 9.3 on calculating notice periods), and the reschedule has been confirmed by Head Office.
 Should you need to rebook more than once, you will need to pay again for the rebooked place.

 (a) The required cancellation + reschedule notice period under clause 9.2c is stipulated in business days, this excludes weekends and bank holidays.
 In addition, notice must be given by 5pm 2 business days prior to the commencement of the training course.
 For example:

 (i)for training courses that start at 9.30am on a Monday, places can be rescheduled (as applicable) up until 5.00pm the previous Thursday;

 (ii) for training courses that start at 9:30am on a Tuesday, places can be cancelled or rescheduled (as applicable) up until 5pm the previous Friday;

 (iii) for training courses that start at 9:30am on a Wednesday, places can be cancelled or rescheduled (as applicable) up until 5pm the previous Monday;

 (iv) for training courses that start at 9:30am on a Thursday, places can be cancelled or rescheduled (as applicable) up until 5pm the previous Tuesday;

 (v) for training courses that start at 9:30am on a Friday, places can be cancelled or rescheduled (as applicable) up until 5pm the previous Wednesday;

 (a) Corporate customers (customers who book in-house courses) will be responsible for their employees and all obligations under these Terms, including but without limitation payment for Services.
-Corporate customers shall use all reasonable efforts to procure that any employees booked on either internal or external training courses attend such courses.
+Corporate customers shall use all reasonable efforts to procure that any employees booked on training courses attend such courses.